Local IPv6 Address Generator

 What are the predictions for IPv6 over the next decade or beyond?

-No doubt, currently we are running two internet systems, IPv4 and IPv6.
-But it's clear and does not make any sense to run two internet systems simultaneously, the IPv4, which is old, an aging and broken one, and IPv6, which is new, fresh, and designed with a clean slate approach.
 The early adopters were Google, Facebook, and Microsoft, followed by many ISPs and MNOs.
 Today, ICANN requires that all new TLDs must be IPv6-capable from the day they start.
-In addition, the hosting companies are also providing free IPv6 services.
-So without any doubt, the future is in IPv6.
+In addition, hosting companies provide free IPv6 services.
+So, without any doubt, the future is in IPv6.